-The risk based approach in this guidance is considered best practice for the assessment and remediation of contaminated land and groundwater at EPA licensed sites.
-This consistent approach will ensure that the standard of works undertaken is adequate, that issues are understood and dealt with appropriately and that both operators and the EPA achieve the aim of closing issues out in an efficient manner.
+The risk-based approach in this guidance is considered best practice for the assessment and remediation of contaminated land and groundwater at EPA licensed sites.
+This consistent approach ensures that the standard of works undertaken is adequate, that issues are understood and dealt with appropriately and that both operators and the EPA work towards achieve the aim of closing out the issues on contaminated sites in an efficient manner.

 The risk assessment methodology follows a staged approach, designed to ensure that key elements are addressed in succession and only as needed.
 The three main stages are: